Pros And Cons Of Living In Melbourne, FL

 for sale real estate sign

-The following information is necessary for anyone who is thinking of relocating to Melbourne, FL.
-With affordable housing costs, the city of Melbourne, FL manages to attract many young families, millennials as well as young professionals looking to start a career in one of the many growing industries in the city.
-A quick look at Zillow will tell you what the current median home value is ($238,000 at the time this article was written) as well as rental prices ($1,500).
+The following information is necessary for anyone considering relocating to Melbourne, FL.
+With affordable housing costs, the city of Melbourne, FL, attracts many young families, millennials, and young professionals looking to start a career in one of the many growing industries in the city.
+A quick look at Zillow will tell you the median home value was $367,956 in December 2023, and rental prices ($1,407).

-Many young professionals, students and millennials find themselves shaping the rental market as the homeownership rate changes.
-Currently, there are only 56.1% of homes that are owned, which leaves 43.9% of rentals.
-This often happens to cities that are also college centers as it is more affordable and accessible for students to rent an apartment or home than it is to buy real estate.
+As the homeownership rate changes, many young professionals, students, and millennials are shaping the rental market.
+Only 51.2% of homes are owned, 35.8% are rentals, and the rest, 13%, are unoccupied.
+This often happens in cities that are also college centers, as it is more affordable and accessible for students to rent an apartment or home than buying real estate.

 Other details worth mentioning are the age of homes in the city of Melbourne, FL.
-Over 58% of the real estate market has been built between 1970-1999, while only 15.2% are newer than that.
+Over 58% of the real estate market was built between 1970 and 1999, while only 15.2% are newer than that.
 With many historic areas within the city, 26.7% of homes have been built before 1969.
-Despite this, there is a wider diversity when it comes to types of housing.
-While 55.1% are single-family homes, 28.1% are apartment complexes and 7% small apartment buildings.
+Despite this, there is a broader diversity regarding types of housing.
+While 55.1% are single-family homes, 28.1% are apartment complexes, and 7% are small apartment buildings.
 There are also 4.8% townhomes and 5% of mobile homes available throughout the city of Melbourne, FL.
-Browsing through some of the most perfect waterfront homes for sale in Melbourne, FL will not be the easiest task as there are quite a few options available.
-For an easier overall experience, you can get in touch with some of the best real estate agents in Melbourne, FL and they can provide you with a list of homes based on your specific requests.
+Browsing through some of the most perfect waterfront homes for sale in Melbourne, FL, will be challenging, as quite a few options are available.
+For a more manageable overall experience, you can contact some of the best local real estate agents in Melbourne, FL, and they can provide you with a list of homes based on your specific requests.

 Conclusion